A white male goat with long horns grazing in a field.

 Goat Grazing Rules

-Goat herding companies specialize in renting out herds of goats for targeted grazing.
-Although not required, it is strongly suggested that you hire one of these experienced goat herders to ensure that the goats are properly monitored and cared for while they are grazing your land.
+Goat herding companies specialize in renting herds of goats for targeted grazing.
+While it is not required, it is highly recommended to hire an experienced goat herder to ensure that the goats are properly monitored and cared for while grazing your land.

 • Only goats may be used for targeted grazing in Salem.

-• The keeping of goats permanently on a property is not allowed.
-Within the Residential Agriculture Zone, you can keep goats permanently for your own private noncommercial use on a lot 10,000 square feet.
+• Keeping goats permanently on a property is not allowed, except in the Residential Agriculture Zone, where you can keep goats for private, noncommercial use on a lot of at least 10,000 square feet.

-• Goats may not return to a grazed property or penned area for 30 days.
+• Goats must not return to a grazed property or penned area for 30 days.

-• No more than three grazing treatments at a single property or penned area are allowed in a calendar year.
+• A maximum of three grazing treatments is allowed per property or penned area in a calendar year.

-Goats eat all vegetation.
-It is your responsibility as the property owner and goat herder to make sure that goats do not eat protected vegetation.
-In Salem, all native vegetation is protected within riparian corridors.
-A riparian corridor is the area on both sides of a waterway, such as a creek or river.
-The riparian corridor boundary is measured 50 feet horizontally from the top of bank on each side of the waterway.
-Generally, goat grazing is only appropriate on sites where the entire understory of vegetation is dominated by invasive species.
+Goats eat all types of vegetation, so it is your responsibility as the property owner and goat herder to ensure that they do not eat protected plants.
+In Salem, all native vegetation is protected within riparian corridors, which are areas on both sides of a waterway, such as a creek or river.
+The boundary of a riparian corridor is measured 50 feet horizontally from the top of the bank on each side of the waterway.
+Goat grazing is generally appropriate only in areas where the understory is dominated by invasive species.

-Temporary electric fences used to pen grazing goats are allowed within the City.
-Goat herders often use temporary electric fences to pen goats for targeted grazing.
-Electric fences must be posted at 15 foot intervals with warning signs notifying persons of a dangerous fence.
+Temporary electric fences are allowed to pen grazing goats within the city.
+Goat herders often use these fences for targeted grazing.
+The fences must be marked with warning signs every 15 feet to inform people of the potential danger.

 • Hungry or thirsty